What's Blue Protocol And is it a Better Online Anime JRPG Than Genshin Impact?

 Moreover, the other big difference is how Genshin Impact uses a gacha system, where players spend Primogems, which is slowly earned in-game, or can be bought with real money, to randomly pull new characters.

-Different release date and platforms
+English, global release date and platforms

 Genshin Impact was released worldwide by miHoYo on September 28, 2020, on PC, but also PS4 and mobile, and was announced on Switch.
 Meanwhile Blue Protocol has yet to be released and was only announced for PC, only in Japan.
-However, it’s highly likely the game will be announced outside Japan, and on consoles, judging from the developers’ words and job listings.
-Lastly, the developers have stressed out they will take all the time they need to finish the game.
-Hence why there’s still no release date for Blue Protocol yet.